Production checklist

 • Custom domain added and TLS provisioned for each public-facing project.
 See Custom Domains & SSL.

-• Certificate auto-renewal confirmed — Temps renews via Let's Encrypt automatically; verify port 80 remains open to the internet so HTTP-01 challenges succeed.
+• Certificate auto-renewal confirmed — Temps renews via Let's Encrypt automatically by opening a fresh ACME order for each renewal cycle; verify port 80 remains open to the internet so HTTP-01 challenges succeed on every renewal attempt, not just the initial issuance.

 Security